amnshrestha/openFace-mac-installation-wiki/Mac-installation.md

 * Get [XQuartz](https://www.xquartz.org) (an X Window system for OS X).
 You don't actually need it to *run* OpenFace, but having the X libraries and include files on your system will make OpenFace (and various other things) much easier to build.

-* Install *boost*, TBB, dlib, OpenBLAS, and OpenCV with:
+* Install C++17 compiler, *boost*, TBB, dlib, OpenBLAS, and OpenCV with:

     brew update
+    brew install gcc --HEAD
+    brew install boost
     brew install tbb
     brew install openblas
     brew install dlib
-    brew install opencv3
-    brew install boost
+    brew install opencv

-In addition, you may find it useful to tell CMake how to find your X Windows libraries, since they may not be in the same place as expected on Linux.
-Add the following lines to CMakeLists.txt (e.g. after the similar section for Boost):
+Optional, but you may find it useful to tell CMake how to find your X Windows libraries, since they may not be in the same place as expected on Linux.
+Add the following lines to CMakeLists.txt (e.g. after the similar section for OpenCV):

     find_package( X11 REQUIRED )
     MESSAGE("X11 information:")